How do you ‘stay at home’ when it’s not safe?

 We are providing hygiene kits for slum dwellers in India, supporting slum communities in Addis Ababa with WASH and community training, helping medical teams in Indonesia access emergency accommodation, and in Romania we will accelerate the building of an emergency centre so that doctors and paramedics will be able to serve their community safely.

-Read more about how Habitat is addressing the need in the most vulnerable communities during these unprecedented times.Learn more
+Read more about how Habitat is addressing the need in the most vulnerable communities.Learn more